Fastcode/VisualMesh/README.md

  | | |

 This codebase provides two components, one is a TensorFlow 2.0 based training and testing system that allows you to build and train networks.
-The other component is a c++ api that is designed to operate as a high performance inference engine using OpenCL.
+The other component is a C++ API that is designed to operate as a high performance inference engine using OpenCL.
-This allows you to get high performance on systems with devices like integrated intel GPUs with hundreds of frames per second.
+This allows you to get high performance on systems with devices like Intel integrated GPUs with hundreds of frames per second.

 ## [Quick Start Guide](readme/quickstart.md)
 If all you want to do is train a simple classification network for your own dataset take a look at the [Quick Start Guide](readme/quickstart.md)